There are certainly some people who prefer the early blues lineup of Fleetwood Mac.

 Appropriately, Fleetwood Mac and the Eagles were inducted into the Rock & Roll Hall of Fame together in 1998 (when the Hall’s membership was still mainly rock artists).
 That same year, my wife, Jeannette, and I went to Cleveland and took a memorable tour of the Rock & Roll Hall of Fame Museum (there’s an article about it).
 We got to see the displays for those two classic groups.

-Update: Stevie Nicks has been selected to be inducted into The Rock & Roll Hall Of Fame as a solo artist (2019).
+Update: Stevie Nicks was inducted into The Rock & Roll Hall Of Fame as a solo artist (2019), the first woman inducted twice.